-IMI does not practice harsh and inhumane treatment, sexual harassment, sexual abuse, corporal punishment, mental or physical coercion, bullying, public shaming, or verbal abuse of employees nor does it tolerate threat of any such treatment.
-Policies and procedures in support of these requirements are defined and communicated to employees.
+The Company shall commit to a workplace free of harassment and unlawful discrimination.
+There shall be no harsh or inhumane treatment including violence, gender-based violence, sexual harassment, sexual abuse, corporal punishment, mental or physical coercion, bullying, public shaming, or verbal abuse of workers; nor is there to be the threat of any such treatment.